 Who can set the permissions of a plan, dashboard or report?

-Anyone with edit access of the plan can set the permissions of a plan, dashboard or report.
+Admins and anyone with edit access can set the permissions of a plan, dashboard or report.
 However, the plan, dashboard and report owner will always retain ownership and can’t have their access removed.

 Why am I unable to change permissions of collaborators in plans?